camaraproject/Governance/ProjectStructureAndRoles.md

 **Changes in Maintainership**

-Changes in maintainership have to be announced on the Telco Global API Project mailing list.
+Changes in maintainership have to be announced on the CAMARA Project mailing list.
 They are decided by [lazy consensus ](https://couchdb.apache.org/bylaws.html#lazy) by all project maintainers and formalized by changing the MAINTAINERS.md file of the respective sub project or the [CODEOWNERS](./CODEOWNERS) file for the project itself.

 A maintainer or committer may resign by notifying the team mailing list.
 A maintainer with no project activity for a year is considered to have resigned.
 Maintainers that wish to resign are encouraged to propose another participant to take over their project work.